rafaelrph/cheapest-hotels/README.md

 # cheapest-hotels

-This is a Spring Boot project.
+This is a Spring Boot project that consumes an external API and returns the top 3 cheapest hotels which are closed to airports.

 # Running